Irving Langmuir: Later years

 During World War II, Langmuir and Research Associate Vincent J Schaefer worked on improving naval sonar for submarine detection, and later to develop protective smoke screens and methods for deicing aircraft wings.
 This research led him to theorize and then demonstrate in the laboratory and in the atmosphere, that the introduction of ice nuclei dry ice and silver iodide into a sufficiently moist cloud of low temperature (supercooled water) could induce precipitation (cloud seeding); though in frequent practice, particularly in Australia and the People's Republic of China, the efficiency of this technique remains controversial today.

 In 1953 Langmuir coined the term "pathological science", describing research conducted with accordance to the scientific method, but tainted by unconscious bias or subjective effects.
 This is in contrast to pseudoscience, which has no pretense of following the scientific method.
 In his original speech, he presented ESP and flying saucers as examples of pathological science; since then, the label has been applied to polywater and cold fusion.

 His house in Schenectady, was designated a National Historic Landmark in 1976.

 Personal life

 Langmuir was married to Marion Mersereau (1883–1971) in 1912 with whom he adopted two children: Kenneth and Barbara.
 After a short illness, he died in Woods Hole, Massachusetts from a heart attack on August 16, 1957.
 His obituary ran on the front page of The New York Times.

 On his religious views, Langmuir was an agnostic.

-In fiction
+In the arts

+Langmuir's grandson, filmmaker Roger R Summerhayes, created a 57-minute documentary in 1999 called Langmuir's World.

 According to author Kurt Vonnegut, Langmuir was the inspiration for his fictional scientist Dr. Felix Hoenikker in the novel Cat's Cradle, and the character's invention of ice-nine, a new phase of water ice (similar in name only to Ice IX).
 Langmuir had worked with Vonnegut's brother, Bernard Vonnegut at General Electric on seeding ice crystals to diminish or increase rain or storms.